 For the most part, wet saunas impart the same benefits as dry saunas: possible reduced risk of heart disease, lower blood pressure, stress relief, and potential improvements in athletic performance, mood, and sleep.

-However, the high humidity level means wet sauna use offers some unique benefits, despite not reaching the higher temperatures that dry saunas do.
+However, the high humidity levels mean wet sauna use can offer some unique benefits, despite not reaching the higher temperatures achievable with dry saunas.

 RELATED: Are Saunas Good For Your Skin?